12 Jan

 The first ethnography writing I completed was in the form of a personal history of my great aunt, Virginia.
-I did not realize my writing might take on a whole new dimension by connecting ethnography to my genealogy research.
+I did not realize my family-history writing might take on a whole new dimension by connecting ethnography to my genealogy research.
 Aunt Virginia’s story is one of many, which connected me to my father, whom I never knew.
 He was a glider pilot in WWII.
-Like many others, he was buried outside of his homeland in an American cemetery in Paris, France.
-My interviews with Aunt Virginia allowed me to find specifically how I fit into my own cultural heritage.
+Like many, who died in Europe, he was buried outside of his homeland in an American cemetery in France.
+My interviews with my Aunt Virginia helped me to find, more specifically, how I fit into my own cultural heritagesomething that comes or belongs to one by reason of birth; ancestors may be considered a kind of heritage; also traditions, achievements, beliefs, etc., that are part of the history of a group or nation; something passed down from preceding generations.

 Uncovering Memories

-I wanted to uncover memories of my father that lived within my aunt.
+I wanted to uncover memories of my father, which still lived within my aunt.
 In her story of partly raising my father, I hoped to find him.
-Only through her could I find a father that lived and breathed, who went to school, who loved to fly kites on the beach when he wasn’t swimming.
+Through her recollections, I found a father that lived and breathed, who went to school, who loved to fly kites on the beach when not swimming, who loved horseback riding and drawing cartoons.
 I wanted to uncover his childhood, with his brother.
-How did he fare among so many aunts, uncles, cousins and grandparents?
-How was my father enculturated, with culturally dominating traditions on both sides of his ethnicity?
+How did Walter fare among so many aunts, uncles, cousins and grandparents?
+How was my father acculturated, with dominating cultural values, beliefs, and traditions on both sides of his bi-racial heritage?

-My aunt told me my Dad was part Mexican and part Swedish.
+My aunt told me my dad was part Mexican and part Swedish.
 She said, “The marriage of your grandparents was not made in heaven.
-They married against the wishes of both parents.
-In her clear, but Spanish-accented voice, she told me, “Your father grew up in two worlds.
-He learned some Swedish, and he did speak, “very sweet Spanish.
-Tu abuela [your grandmother] never wanted to be a Mexican girl, so she dyed her hair red and tried to speak perfect English.
-Your father loved to visit both of his grandmothers: the one in Los Angeles and my mother, in Ensenada.
+They married against the wishes of both parents.”
+In her clear, but Spanish-accented voice, she told me, “Your father grew up in three worlds.
+He learned some Swedish, and he spoke Spanish, but grew up in Los Angeles, speaking English.
+Your father loved to visit his grandmothers: the Swedish one in Los Angeles, and my mother, in Ensenada, Mexico.
 He loved to be with his Mexican cousins, so he stayed with me most of the time, in Mexico, when he wasn’t in school.”

 Questions

 My deceased grandmother, Camelina, as she is lovingly remembered, was the oldest of fourteen children, born in Ensenada, Baja California, Mexico.
 I only met her twice, when I was seven months old, and on my sixth birthday.
 Aunt Virginia was her sister and the second oldest.
 I had so many questions for my aunt.
 When was Camelina born?
-What was her childhood like, as the oldest in such a large family?
+What was her childhood like, as the oldest in such a large familya family is group of people consisting of parents and children living together in a household; family members can also live away from parents or in a different household?
+My aunt shared the delight of their childhood, with their own dad and their own grandparents.

-How did my grand parents meet, being from such opposite cultures?
+How did my grandparents meet, being from such opposite cultures?
 Where did they live?
 What was their home life like?
 Where was my father born?
 How did he end up in Kentucky where I was born?
 These were just a few of the answers I was seeking.
 Aunt Virginia’s interviews led me to other venues of research.
-Knowing that my father was a Glider Pilot in WWII, peaked my interest in glider pilots.
+She knew my father was a glider pilot, and that he died in a plane crash in WWII.
+Her recollection of the telegram she received about his death peaked my interest in glider pilots.

 Glider Pilots

-They were both stationed in London, assigned to the 94th Troop Carrier Squadron, 439th Troop Carrier Group.
+They were both stationed in London, assigned to the 439th Troop Carrier Group, 94th Troop Carrier Squadron.
 I became so excited; I had to call Mr. Dank.
 “Yes,” he said, “I did know your father.
-We traveled together for thirteen days across the Atlantic on the U. S. S. George Washington.
-Dank sent me a roster of all the living glider pilots he believed would have known, or served, with my father.
+We traveled together for thirteen days across the Atlantic on the USS George Washington.”
+Dank sent me a roster of the living glider pilots he believed would have known, or served, with my father.

 Emotional Times